nhofman/dualSeq_pipe/README.md

 	- VCF statistic plots (pdf, png)
 	- Plot of variant positions on genome (pdf, png)

+## ADVICER

+An interactive visualization of the analysis results of the virus infection study can be viewed on the Analysis Dashboard for Virus-Induced CEll Response based on RNA-Seq data (ADVICER).
+ADVICER is an [R Shiny app](https://shiny.posit.co/) that is publicly available under https://advicer.computational.bio/.
 ## Citation

 **Sequence data availability:**